-Norman & Underwood was founded in Leicester in 1825 by the great grandfather of the current managing director and is one of the oldest family owned companies in the region.
+Norman & Underwood was founded in Leicester in 1825 and is one of the oldest family owned companies in the region.

 Originally specialising in general plumbing and glazing, the company has evolved to provide architectural and structural glazing, metal roofing and cladding, and building conservation services including leadwork and stained glass restoration.
 We also manufacture sand cast sheet lead to traditional methods from our production facility in Leicester.